Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 # Appendix

-We herein present raw computer output from our CRE, FE, and FE-2SLS regression models.
+We herein present raw computer output from our CRE, CRE-2SLS, FE, and FE-2SLS regression models.
 (The original `.tex` output files are available in the [`data_analysis/`](../data_analysis/) directory of our GitHub repository.)
+Do note that the CRE and CRE-2SLS models are not mentioned in the current report, as we have decided to focus on the FE-2SLS model for the time being.
+However, we ultimately plan to switch to a CRE-3SLS (correlated random-effects in combination with three-stage least squares) model in the future, with the CRE and CRE-2SLS results presented below serving as a stepping stone to that goal.

 ## Correlated Random-Effects (CRE)